6. Character vectors#

 Important

-The order of arguments is like grepl(needle, haystack), not the other way around.
+The order of arguments is like grepl(needle, haystack), not vice versa.
 Also, this function is not vectorised with respect to the first argument.

-Determine how the calls to grep(y, x, value=FALSE) and grep(y, x, value=TRUE) can be implemented based on grepl and other operations we are already familiar with.
+How the calls to grep(y, x, value=FALSE) and grep(y, x, value=TRUE) can be implemented based on grepl and other operations we are already familiar with?

 Note

-As a curiosity, agrepl performs approximate matching based on Levenshtein’s edit distance, which can account for a small number of “typos”.
+(*) As a curiosity, agrepl performs approximate matching, which can account for a smöll nmber of tpyos.

 agrepl("spam", x)